 Evening: Canoe Lower Ninemile Lake - Much of this lake is surrounded by National Forest land.
 Trumpeter swans, loons, bald eagles, and sandhill cranes are often found here.
 This lake is best paddled in the evening, as it is quite large and wind can be an issue during the day.
 Sunset paddles are also a favorite for many people.
 Don't forget your canoeing shoes!

 Activity note: Now that we have practiced our skills, we will add the challenge of canoeing on a river.
 We will paddle and approximately 6-mi. stretch of the beautiful Manitowish River.
-Afterward, we will stop for refreshments at Little Bohemia, a hangout of gangster John Dillinger.
-Feel welcome to explore the area and its restaurants during an evening on your own!
+Afterward, we will stop for ice cream!
+Later, feel welcome to explore the area and its restaurants during an evening on your own!

 Breakfast: Breakfast at 7:00 AM.

 Morning: Canoe the Manitowish River - Paddling the clear water of the Manitowish River is a good opportunity to practice your turning skills.
 With a small gradient along the river, the 6-mile stretch we will paddle meanders back and forth more times than you care to count.
 However, around each bend is a new chance to see something different... common yellowthroats, alder flycatchers, green frogs, green herons, belted kingfishers, wood & painted turtles, muskrats, various waterfowl, and many other animals can be found on this beautiful river.
 The DNR has recently discussed altering water flows on an upstream dam in hopes of reestablishing a native population of sturgeon that has only been sustained with repeated stocking.
 Bring your closed-toed shoes for this trip.